 You also want to make sure that all of your data is propagated accurately on the websites of your distributors.
 To accomplish that, your data syndication process needs to integrate with your configuration tools and centralized system.

 Product data alignment between you, your vendor, your website and theirs, makes your company easy to do business with.
-The end result is:
+The result is:

 - More lead opportunities — and higher quality leads.
 With a library full of data that your customers are searching for, your business becomes the go-to when they need to complete projects.
 And when customers are happy, they tend to share the wealth with other buyers in their network.
 It's the customer delight that keeps on giving.

 - Improved customer loyalty.
-When you make it easy for your buyers to do their jobs, they become confident in your brand and will continue to do business with you.
+When you make it easy for your buyers to do their jobs, they become confident in your brand and continue to do business with you.

 - More distributor sales.
 Providing this richer and detailed product data to your distributors brings your products to the top of search results among competitors.
 More sales for them equals more business for you.

 Zygology Ltd enhanced its customers’ online buying experience through the deployment of Thomas Connect™.
-With a seamless integration of technical data, Zygology’s online store is always up-to-date in real-time, enabling a superior information-sharing relationship between manufacturer and distributor.
+With seamless integration of technical data, Zygology’s online store is always up-to-date in real-time, enabling a superior information-sharing relationship between manufacturer and distributor.

 Learn Quick Tips To Rank On Google's First Page With This 30 Day Planner

-To truly outperform other industrial sellers, you must view your product information as a strategic asset.
+To outperform other industrial sellers, you must view your product information as a strategic asset.
 Taking advantage of the most current product data solutions can transform the experience your customers have when they spec or source your products, making you the vendor of choice in a highly competitive online world.
 And by enhancing the way you exchange information about product changes and updates between your website and your partner's website, you remove another communication barrier you probably didn't even know you had.